ISAITB/docs-itb-oa/source/manageConformanceStatements/index.rst

 In this screen you can see the **short** and **full name** of the system, its **description** and its **version** number.

 .. note::
     **Editing a system's information:** The information displayed on this screen is read-only.
-Editing the system's information is reserved to your administrator.
+Editing the system's information is possible through the screen listing your organisation's systems (see :ref:`manage_your_systems__edit`).